3 Great Retailers That Know How to Get Customers Offline and Through the Door

 IKEA

-You may have heard of a little Sweden based company called IKEA, which operates in 50 different countries and has nearly 19,000 employees globally.
-Working under a mission to 'create a better everyday life for the many people,' sustainability is a strong pillar of IKEA's identity.
-IKEA US's Head of Home Furnishing Identity and Retail Design, Seana Strawn, says "we see tackling climate change as both a big responsibility and an opportunity.
-It's crucial to future proofing our business."
+You’ve undoubtedly heard of the Sweden-based retail giant, IKEA, which operates in 50 different countries and has nearly 19,000 employees worldwide.
+Working under a mission to ‘create a better everyday life for the many people,’ sustainability is a core pillar of IKEA’s identity.
+IKEA US’s Head of Home Furnishing Identity and Retail Design, Seana Strawn, says “we see tackling climate change as both a big responsibility and an opportunity.
+It’s crucial to future-proofing our business.”

 Interested to learn more about the journey back in time and treasure hunt you can experience at an IKEA store?
 Listen to our full conversation with Seana on our WDCast.
 Go a step deeper and read our white paper, Can Resale Save the Store, which presents a consumer study on how resale can drive foot traffic to stores across all retail categories!